 Not only does he like the olives, but the tree itself was something he had been wanting to add to our growing, edible landscape.
 Both of us have family heritage that traces back to the Mediterranean and the Middle East, so how could we not have an olive tree in our yard?!
 Sacrilege!

 The tree has grown quickly, and this was the first year we got a real harvest of olives from it.
-So this was also the year I got a crash course in olive curing!
+So this was also the year I got a crash course in curing homemade Kalamata olives!
 My biggest problem was how to do this.
 There are a variety of methods that would work for these kinds of olives, but many of them involved a lot of water use in such a way that the water is now useless.
 I just have a hard time with that, given the severity of drought we have been experiencing in California.

 Olives taste pretty horrible untreated, and most curing methods have you use repeated soakings with fresh batches of salt water or caustic lye to leach out the nasty tasting compounds.
 That salt/lye water can’t get reused, nor can it go in your yard, and if you flush it down the drain you’ve made it harder for water treatment facilities to filter the water for ground water recharge.